NicolBolas/Proposal-Ideas/Trivial Operations.md

 1. Copying from a `T` to an arbitrary byte array and back to a `T`.
 2. Copying from one `T` to another `T`.

-This should be modified somewhat.
-We should permit copying from memory which contains data that would be the value representation of a valid instance of the type `T`.
-Whether that data is generated directly from a copy of `T` or not should no longer be a requirement.
+We want to make a small modification to these rules.
+Item 1 permits copying of a value representation of `T`, but it only recognizes this if those bytes started from an actual `T`.
+We should permit copying from memory which contains data that would be the value representation of a valid instance of the type `T`, regardless of how those bytes got there.

 All of the following standard library functions are defined in terms of trivial copy operations.
 As such, the source data must be as defined above.
-These functions should be part of the language support library (chapter 18).
+These functions should be part of the language support library [language.support], or otherwise should be required to be supported by any C++ implementation.

 ## Trivial Construction In-Place

 These functions construct an object in place, but they do so in such a way that the object's initial value representation shall be the data currently residing in that memory.
 These functions require `T` to be either:

-1. Trivially default constructible.
+* Trivially default constructible.
-2. Trivially copyable and CopyConstructible.
+* Trivially copyable and CopyConstructible.

-`T` will be initialized as if by a trivial constructor call.
+`T` will be initialized as if by a trivial constructor call: either the trivial default constructor or the trivial copy constructor.

 ````
 template<typename T>